On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

-\begin{itemize} \item It is recommended to prioritize initial localized training before implementing collaborative learning, as early-stage models are more susceptible to attacks.
-Pruning is a simple defense mechanism that also reduces communication costs.
-Both can yield tangible benefits. \item Data deduplication and avoiding repetitive training of the same data are effective measures to mitigate data leakage during the inference stage and membership inference attacks.
-Utilizing techniques such as differential privacy and regularizations to prevent overfitting can also alleviate the risk. \item For deployed models, limiting excessive querying or repeated queries on the same data is helpful to defend against data leakage and membership inference attacks, because these attacks primarily rely on brute-force query techniques so far. \end{itemize}
+Based on our review and analysis, we propose the following practical mitigations for practitioners and industry: we propose the following practical mitigations: \begin{itemize} \item It is advisable to prioritize localized training initially due to the heightened vulnerability of early-stage models to gradient leakage attacks.
+Similarly, training sensitive data first and less sensitive data later can be beneficial.
+Gradient pruning is lightweight and can mitigate both communication costs and gradient leakage attacks.
+Both can yield tangible benefits. \item Data deduplication and avoiding repetitive training over the same data are effective in mitigating training data leakage during inference and membership inference attacks.
+Utilizing techniques such as differential privacy to prevent overfitting can also alleviate the risk. \item For deployed models, limiting excessive or repeated queries can defend against privacy leakage because current attacks primarily rely on brute-force query techniques. \end{itemize}

-In light of the challenges mentioned above, we suggest exploring the following promising research directions: